-PCAs provide one-to-one assistance to children/adolescents with emotional and behavioral disorders in the school setting, based on the client’s medical needs..
-Prompt intervention is also a key skill in addressing issues of behavior management, conflict resolution, and anger management.
+PCAs provide one-to-one assistance to children/adolescents with emotional and behavior disorders in the school setting, based on medical needs of the client.
+Prompt intervention is also a key skill, to address issues of behavior management, conflict resolution, and anger management.

-Success in this career also hinges on peer interaction skills based on IEP goals or school-supplied behavioral treatment plans provided by school officials or a Behavior Specialist Consultant.
+Success in this career also hinges on peer interaction skills based on IEP goals or school-supplied behavioral treatment plans provided by school official or a Behavior Specialist Consultant.

-Learn more about the Personal Care Assistant position.
+Learn more about the Personal Care Assistant position at CCRES

-Learn more about the Behavior Consultant/Behavior Analyst/BCBA position.
+Learn more about the Behavior Health Technician position.

 Direct Support Professional (DSP): Downingtown